danksalot/A-Python/README.md

 This is a super simple implementation of the AStar Search algorithm in Python.
 It generates a maze and tries to solve it.
 The maze is not guaranteed to be solvable, but if the algorithm finds a path it is guaranteed to be a shortest path between the Start and End spaces.

+The grid is setup with all horizontal and vertical spaces having a distance of 1 unit apart, but the algorithm calculates the distance between two spaces so that diagonal moves are more costly.

 This is a key to the display when the algorithm is finished:

 * `'|'` = Wall in the maze